LOADING ...

 He'd pass it on to some poor

-That needed it than he
+That needed it worse he

 But when the depression hit our

-And drained each meager
+And drained each purse

-The scanty income of Old Doc
+The income of Old Doc Brown

-went from bad to worse
+Just went from bad to

-He had to sell all of his
+He had to all of his furniture

-Why, he couldn't pay his office rent
+Why, he even pay his office rent

-Doc Brown and his practice
+Doc and his practice went

-On the hitchin' at the curb below
+On the hitchin' post at the below

 To his wares

-He nailed a little sign read
+He nailed a little sign that

-'Doc has moved upstairs'
+Brown has moved upstairs'

-he kept on helpin' folks get well
+There he kept on helpin' get well

 And his was just pure gold